CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 **Limitations**

 - The terminal in PyCharm is opening a `bash` shell instead of the configured `zsh` shell.
-  You need to switch to `zsh` manually.
+  You need to get into `zsh` manually.
+  (Impact: a 1-second delay when opening a new terminal.)
 - The terminal in PyCharm opens ssh connections to the container, so the limitations in the ssh section apply.
     - If needed, a workaround would be to just open a separate terminal on your local machine and directly exec a shell into the container.